sqreen/twofa/README.md

 - edit `Supporting/Info.plist` (optional)
 - edit `Supporting/twofa.entitlements` (**important**)
-- edit `build.sh` and `regen.sh` and replace the code sign identity string with the value corresponding to your Apple-issued key that you will use to codesign
+- edit `build_mac.sh` and replace the code sign identity string with the value corresponding to your Apple-issued key that you will use to codesign

 #### Linux Dependencies